Commercial Real Estate Valuation: Investment Value vs Market Value

 Determining Investment Value and Iterating to a Maximum Purchase Price

-But what if your equity IRR isnโt where you want it to be, and you need to find the maximum purchase price you can pay for the property?
-Calculating an NPV for your equity can point out how much youโre off by in theory, yet it assumes no other numbers change when you tweak the purchase price by the NPV.
-Net Present Value assumes โall else equalโ but thatโs rarely the case in real-world transactions.
+But what if your equity IRR isn’t where you want it to be, and you need to find the maximum purchase price you can pay for the property?
+Calculating an NPV for your equity can point out how much you’re off by in theory, yet it assumes no other variables change when you tweak the purchase price by the NPV.
+Net Present Value assumes “all else equal” but that’s rarely the case in real-world transactions.

 Why NPV Fall Short

-The most practical way to get around this problem and find the maximum purchase price is to iterate.
+The most practical way to get around this problem is to reverse engineer the purchase price by iteratively adjusting it until your target equity IRR is acheived.

 The Iterative Method

-If the IRR exceeds your target, you have room to pay more.
-If itโs below, you need to pay less. - Update Key Assumptions
+2. Check the Equity IRR: If the IRR exceeds your target, you have room to pay more.
+If it’s below, you need to pay less.

-Update the loan amount (making sure you stay within LTV limits), along with fees, closing costs, and any other expenses tied to the purchase price. - Refine and Repeat
+3. Update Key Assumptions: Update the loan amount (making sure you stay within LTV limits), along with fees, closing costs, and any other expenses tied to the purchase price.

-Continue adjusting the priceโand all affected inputsโuntil your equity IRR aligns with your goal.
+4. Refine and Repeat: Continue adjusting the price—and all affected inputs—until your equity IRR aligns with your goal.

 Example